Chapter 11:

 The three were dead quiet.

 Hiro looked down.
-He recalled everything he had told Johnny the night before, including the wiping of Bandito.
+He recalled everything he’d told Johnny last night, including the wiped Bandito.

 “Well, whatever.
 Hiccups like these can happen any time.
 Let’s get movin’ before they find our mess at the farm.”